musaibxandra/Parisian-AirBnB-Eclairs/README.md

 # Parisian Airbnb Eclairs

-#### Airbnb has become a popular platform for short-term vacation rentals, providing an alternative to traditional hotels.
+#### Airbnb has become a popular platform for short-term vacation rentals, it is like an alternative to traditional hotels.
 Airbnb offers a unique way to experience new destinations, live like a local, and enjoy a more personalized travel experience.